cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/setup.md

 ### Prepare the ReadLine for CUI application

-Need to set up the ReadLine for CUI application before implement plasma wallet.
+Set up ReadLine, which is necessary for implementation of CUI Application.

 ```javascript
 const readline = require("readline");